 The standards of conduct and behaviour of company directors in Malaysia are prescribed by the Companies Act 2016.
 They are also regulated by the common law and other government legislation on topics relevant to companies, including taxation law, competition and consumer law and insolvency law.
 MICG believes that such standards apply to its Board of Governors (BoG) and its individual Governors to the fullest extent relevant to the Institute.
-Accordingly, MICG has developed this Code of Conduct and Ethics for the BoG.
+Accordingly, MICG has developed this Code of Conduct for the BoG and employees of MICG.

 ‘Board or BoG’ means the Board of Governors;

-‘Board Committees’ means committees established by the Board of Governors from time to time including Finance Committee and Nominating Committee;
+‘Board Committees’ means committees established by the Board of Governors from time to time including Audit Committee and Nominating Committee;

 ‘CEO’ means the principal officer of the Institute;